Awards We Offer

 Happy Awards are given annually to ten individuals to recognize excellence in service-learning.
 The “Happy” was initiated to commemorate former CCELL director Jan Shoemaker’s 10 years of distinguished service, commitment to educate and service for the common good.
 Happy Award recipients receive a commemorative lapel pin, which was designed by service-learning students based on input from Shoemaker’s friends and colleagues.
 Award recipients can be faculty, students, and community partners.
 The nomination period is in the fall.

 The Service-Learning Faculty Scholars Program is offered in rotation with the Community Engaged Research Scholars Program.
 The Faculty Scholars program offers $1,500 stipends to full-time LSU faculty members (rank of instructor or above) to attend a weekly seminar 1 hour per week for 5 weeks consisting of discussion and planning with other faculty scholars.
 Discussion topics will include S-L course design, civic responsibilities of universities, community partnerships, liability, assessment, and reflection as they relate to service-learning courses.
 Participants must develop a service-learning course syllabus during the planning semester and commit to integrate academic service-learning into a course taught in the following year.
-The next seminar will be offered in Spring 2019.
+The next seminar will be offered in Fall 2021.
+Applications are due April 1, 2022.

 Community Engaged Research Scholars